protocolguild/documentation/docs/01-membership.md

 ## UPGRADE DELIVERY
 - Overview: the process of bringing each bundle of spec changes to mainnet as a hard fork/upgrade
-- 5 Working Groups, 37 contributors, 36 total weight
+- 5 Working Groups, 38 contributors, 37 total weight
 - Venue: ACDT
 - Artifacts: specs/devnets/testnets